sumin03/twosomeplace/README.md

 * Geometric design

 ## Problems
-Every skills were taught by myself so I was struggled to adjust everything.
+Every skills (especially figma) were taught by myself so I was struggled to adjust everything.
-If you leave the comments problems about my project, I will fix it.